cpmendoza/DeepHedging_JIVR/README.md

 ## How to run

-1. Environment setup
+1. Prerequisities
-Python 3.9.6 was used as development environment.
+    - Python 3.9.6 was used as development environment.
+    - The latest versions of pip

+2. Environment setup

 - Clone the project repository:

 ```nohighlight
 git clone https://github.com/OctavioPM/DeepHedging_JIVR.git